Enrick3344/FantasyPlus/README.md

 # Protection Configuration!
 Hunger: []
 Break: []
-Break-Message: §cYou are not aloud to break blocks here!
+Break-Message: §cYou are not allowed to break blocks here!
 Place: []
-Place-Message: §cYou are not aloud to place blocks here!
+Place-Message: §cYou are not allowed to place blocks here!
+Lock: []
+Lock-Message: §cYou are not allowed to do that here!
 Drop: []
-Drop-Message: §cYou are not aloud to drop items or blocks here!
+Drop-Message: §cYou are not allowed to drop items or blocks here!
 PVP: []
-PVP-Message: §cYou are not aloud to PVP here!
+PVP-Message: §cYou are not allowed to PVP here!

 # Freeze Command Configuration!
 Freeze-Popup-Message: §l§5>§r§d You Are Frozen!